-Pence, allies mull new steps against Maduro after aid violence
+Venezuela aid violence steeled U.S. pro-opposition resolve: Pence

 The convoy of trucks with food and medicines was blocked during the weekend by soldiers and armed groups loyal to Maduro, who retains the backing of China and Russia, which have major energy sector investments in Venezuela.

-Maduro says the aid efforts are part of a U.S.-orchestrated coup.
+Maduro says the aid efforts are part of a U.S.-orchestrated coup against the OPEC member.

 Trucks were met with tear gas and rubber bullets.
 Two went up in flames, which the opposition blamed on security forces and the Venezuelan government on “drugged-up protesters.”